We like to keep our friends and supporters informed about our work and thought you might like an update about our outreach services.

 1,962 additional young people attended emotional health and well-being workshops at school, in the final year of the project, alone.

 34 young volunteers received training and gained direct experience of supporting young people via our outreach services supporting 747 young people during the lifetime of the project.
 10 of these young volunteers went on to find permanent employment in related support services as a result of the training and experience we provided them with.

-Chris Carey, Chief Executive of IYC says:
+Chris Carey, Chief Executive of IYC in 2017 said:

 ‘What this project has shown is that – year on year – there is huge demand from young people for open access, weekly drop in support in the New Forest.
 Young people continually tell us they like to be able to access advice and guidance in this way rather than through formal appointments.
 They like the immediate response our staff and volunteers can provide to deal with their worries and anxieties.
 Drop in’s also act as a front door for young people experiencing more serious problems enabling It’s Your Choice to refer them into our other longer term support services or where necessary external specialist services.